 If you find a home you're interested in, ask the seller or their solicitor or estate agent for a Home Report.
 If it's public knowledge the house is for sale - it should have a home report.

-This is a document that tells you everything you need to know about the house.
+This is a document that tells you what you need to know about the house.
 It's split into three parts – a single survey and valuation, a property questionnaire and an energy report.

 A seller or selling agent must give you a Home Report within nine days of you asking for it.
-If they don't give you the report within nine days, your local council's trading standards services can fine them £500.
+If they don't give you the report within nine days, you can contact your local council's trading standards services.

 Single survey and valuation